 Payments to escrow will be returned to you if the contract offer is withdrawn or not accepted.
 You can check the status by going to Reports › Transactions.

 The due date of an active milestone cannot be changed.
-However, you and your freelancer or agency can agree to change the due dates of upcoming milestones.
+However, you and your freelancer can agree to change the due dates of upcoming milestones.
 Upwork does not impose any negative consequences for working beyond a milestone due date.